Women's United Soccer Association

 The Women's United Soccer Association (WUSA) was the world's first women's soccer league in which all the players were paid as professionals.
 Founded in February 2000, the league began its first season in April 2001 with eight teams in the United States.
 The league suspended operations on September 15, 2003, shortly after the end of its third season, after making cumulative losses of around US$100 million.

 History

 Establishment

-As a result of the US women's national team's (USWNT) first-place showing in the 1999 FIFA Women's World Cup, a seemingly viable market for the sport germinated.

-Feeding on the momentum of their victory, the twenty USWNT players, in partnership with John Hendricks of the Discovery Channel, sought out the investors, markets, and players necessary to form an eight-team league.
+The 1999 FIFA Women's World Cup was hosted in the United States and drew wide interest and large crowds, including over 90,000 spectators at the final match.
+The U.S. women's national team won the tournament and sparked further interest in women's soccer domestically, which had lacked a professional league.
+Feeding on the momentum of their victory, the twenty U.S. players, in partnership with John Hendricks of the Discovery Channel, sought out the investors, markets, and players necessary to form an eight-team league.
 The twenty founding players were Michelle Akers, Brandi Chastain, Tracy Ducar, Lorrie Fair, Joy Fawcett, Danielle Fotopoulos, Julie Foudy, Mia Hamm, Kristine Lilly, Shannon MacMillan, Tiffeny Milbrett, Carla Overbeck, Cindy Parlow, Christie Pearce, Tiffany Roberts, Briana Scurry, Kate (Markgraf) Sobrero, Tisha Venturini, Saskia Webber, and Sara Whalen.

 Initial investment in the league was provided by the following: